SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/04-Using-Fetch-API.md

 Fetch can be used **asynchronously**, it is depending on us what to use asynchronously or not.

-Best practice to use `async` `await` so we can take advantage of the better performance.
+The best practice to use `async` `await` so we can take advantage of the better performance.

 ```js
 (async () => {